 Australia and Timor-Leste have signed an agreement at the UN Headquarters in New York to mark the maritime border and ownership of resources between the two nations.

-– Several treaties between Australia and Indonesia have attempted to mark the border, however, agreements with Timor-Leste have failed to deal with resource allocation.
+– Though several treaties between Australia and Indonesia have attempted to mark the border, agreements with Timor-Leste have failed to deal with resource allocation.

 – Despite the new treaty’s signing, there is still a significant amount of animosity between the two nations from years of espionage and perceived bullying by Australia.

-– There is still a lingering uncertainty over resource development in the Greater Sunrise oil and gas field, and the successful application of international law in other disputes.
+– There is lingering uncertainty over resource development in the Greater Sunrise oil and gas field, and the successful application of international law in other disputes.

 A landmark agreement between Australia and Timor-Leste has finally marked their maritime borders and exclusive economic zones, which have been a sore point in relations between the two countries.
 The agreement is one of the first conciliations under the dispute framework set out under the 1982 UN Convention on the Law of the Sea (UNCLOS) and has been touted by Australian Foreign Minister Julie Bishop as a new chapter in relations between the two nations.

 The treaty settles the long-running dispute over the Timor Sea, which holds significant oil and gas reserves worth up to $US30 billion.
 However, disagreement remains over profit sharing from resource extraction and suspicion in Dili of Australian conduct throughout the decades-long process of conciliation.

 The issue of the Timor Sea has been long-running, involving not only Australia and Timor-Leste but also Portugal, Timor-Leste’s colonial administrators, and Indonesia which invaded and occupied the territory from 1975 to 1999.